Schuylkill0/4chan-external-sound-webm-maker/README.md

-4chan-webm-maker
+4chan-external-sound-webm-maker
 ================
-A handy little script that automates most steps involved in creating webm's for the 4chan imageboard.
+A handy little script that automates most steps involved in creating external audio webm's for the 4chan imageboard.
 It automatically respects 4chan's filesize limitation for webm's and calculates optimal settings for maximum quality.
 A five year old could make webm's with this.

+Meant to be used with 4chan External Sounds (https://greasyfork.org/en/scripts/31045-4chan-external-sounds)

 Features
 --------